NiryoRobotics/pyniryo2/docs/source/api_doc/arm.rst

 Arm - Niryo Topics
 ------------------------------------

-The use of these functions is explained in the :ref:`NiryoTopic` section.
+The use of these functions is explained in the :ref:`source/api_doc/niryo_topics:NiryoTopic` section.
 They allow the acquisition of data in real time by callbacks or by direct call.

 .. list-table:: Arm's Niryo Topics